 Wonder how to make a song as ringtone on iPhone?
 Follow this guide to easily make any song of yours on computer and iPhone as your favorite ringtone right now.

 Default iPhone ringtones can be easily set in Sounds & Haptics of Settings.
-For example, the new default ringtone on iPhone X is called “Reflection”, the previous one was called “opening”.
+However, there is no new default ringtone for iPhone 12.
 Additionally, Marimba is another favorite one for some users.
 While many people prefer to change their iPhone’s default ringtone to something they like better.
 And a custom ringtone makes your phone experience more interesting.

 Then, how to make your own ringtone on iPhone?
 You need to use iTunes or other software to help you because Apple doesn’t provide any built-in app or method for setting your existing songs as ringtones.
 Here in this post, we will introduce two ways for you to add ringtones to iPhone.
 Next, you can set in iPhone to personalize your iPhone using the music that you love.